 - Post Proposal and Responses: The committee will curate and post responses adjacent to the proposal on its website.
 Any party may revise its case at any time prior to the committee’s final report.

 - Additional Research: If needed (for example, if the cases submitted by the initiator and the commenters differ on basic facts), the committee may commission an independent analysis of the historical record concerning the naming of the building and the history of the relevant person(s) by a non-involved historian, lawyer, research librarian, or other competent party.

-- Additional Comments: Once the cases are posted, the committee will again welcome comments from the community for up to three additional weeks.
+- Additional Comments: Once the cases are posted, the committee will again welcome comments from the community for 2-4 additional weeks.
 If the committee sees fit, it will hold one or more open meeting(s) so that all members of the campus can express their views.
 It may also hold a meeting with just the proposer and commentators who provide a well-documented position paper (see 2 above).